SDx-ro/Opencart1.5-export-to-MerchantPro-API/README.md

 📜 License

-This project is proprietary and intended for specific deployment.
+This project is GPLv3 licensed and intended for specific deployment.
-Redistribution is not permitted unless explicitly authorized.

 🤝 Contributions